Strict Liability

 April 1, 2021

 Most torts are based on a theory of liability called negligence.
 Other tort theories of civil liability include strict liability and intentional wrongs.
-For example, a battery is defined as the unlawful or offensive touching of another without their consent which is both a civil wrong and a criminal act.
-This article covers the basic…
+For example, a battery is defined as the unlawful or offensive touching of another without their consent, which is both a civil wrong and a criminal act.
+This article summarizes the underlying…

 Read more →